zxteloiv/zxteloiv.github.io/wiki/pattern_recognition/Final_Notes/index.md

 - perceptron: $$J = \sum(-a^Ty)$$
 - add a margin to the boundary: $$a^Ty > b$$
-- single sample and batch sample
+- single sample update and batch update

 ## relaxation